 The Wisconsin Department of Workforce Development (DWD) Division of Vocational Rehabilitation (DVR) is a state agency whose primary responsibilities include providing job services, training, and employment assistance to people looking for work, at the same time as it works with employers on finding the necessary workers to fill current job openings.

 Address: 3620 Wilgus Avenue

 The A-Team is a statewide organization for individuals with disabilities and their family members to advocate in a grassroots effort, create awareness in the community and advise others to ensure service choices are protected and sustained.

-Disability Rights Wisconsin is a private nonprofit organization which was founded in 1977.
-Designated by the Governor to ensure the rights of all state citizens with disabilities through individual advocacy and system change, DRW is part of a national system of federally mandated independent disability agencies.
-DRW is completely independent of government and the disability service system in order to be free of any conflicts of interests which would undermine the capacity to advocate vigorously on behalf of the human and legal rights of people with disabilities.
+Disability Rights Wisconsin is a private nonprofit organization designated by the Governor to ensure the rights of all state citizens with disabilities through individual advocacy and system change.
+DRW is part of a national system of federally mandated independent disability agencies.

-ACCSES is a nationwide network of over 1,200 organizations that provides services to people with disabilities across the United States.
+ACCSES is a nationwide network of over 1,200 organizations that provide services to people with disabilities across the United States.
 Their work empowers and supports individuals with disabilities to reach their full potential through self-determination.
-ACCSES is the voices for these individuals at the highest levels of the federal government.
+ACCSES is the voices of these individuals at the highest levels of the federal government.
 Their advocacy efforts resonate throughout the halls of Congress, federal agencies, and the White House.